Trial of Alexander Bobikin and Alexander Ivanov

-The trial of Alexander Bobikin and Alexander Ivanov was the second trial for war crimes in the 2022 Russian invasion of Ukraine.
-Alexander Bobikin and Alexander Ivanov were charged with "violating the laws and customs of war", under Part 1 of Article 438 of the Criminal code of Ukraine, in relation to their participating in shelling that damaged an education facility in Ukraine on 24 February 2022 during the battle of Kharkiv.
-Bobikin and Ivanov were tried in a 90-minute session on 19 May 2022 and a 30-minute session on 26 May in a court in Poltava.
+The trial of Alexander Bobikin and Alexander Ivanov was the second trial for war crimes in the 2022 Russian invasion of Ukraine, through which two Russian soldiers were charged with "violating the laws and customs of war", under Part 1 of Article 438 of the Criminal code of Ukraine, in relation to a shelling that damaged an education facility on 24 February 2022, during the battle of Kharkiv.
+Bobikin and Ivanov were tried in a 90-minute session on 19 May 2022 and a 30-minute session on 26 May in Poltava.
 They were sentenced on 31 May 2022 to eleven and a half years' imprisonment.

-Attack on Kharkiv Raion
+Attack on Kharkiv Oblast

 The battle of Kharkiv took place from 24 February to mid-May 2022 during the 2022 Russian invasion of Ukraine.
-Prior to the invasion, in December 2021, a military unit including Alexander Bobikin and Alexander Ivanov was told that it would be involved in a training exercise.
+Prior to the invasion, in December 2021, a Russian military unit including Alexander Bobikin and Alexander Ivanov was told that it would be involved in a training exercise.
 Around 1 February 2022, the unit went to Kursk for training.
 The unit was later moved to Malinovka in Belgorod Oblast, where the soldiers were told that they would enter Ukraine, for unexplained reasons.

-Alexander Bobikin and Alexander Ivanov participated in the attacks on 24 February, starting shelling at around 05:00 local time, and firing about 38 shells from their vehicle.
-According to Ivanov, some of the unit's members refused to fire the shells while they were still on Russian territory.
+Bobikin and Ivanov participated in the attacks on 24 February, began shelling around 05:00 local time, and fired about 38 shells from their vehicle.
+According to Ivanov, some of the unit's members refused to fire the shells while still on Russian territory.

-They and their unit entered Ukraine and fired more shells.
-The unit was dispersed by Ukrainian forces.
-Bobikin's vehicle was damaged, and Bobikin lost consciousness after being thrown out of the vehicle.
+The unit entered Ukraine and fired more shells, and was later dispersed by Ukrainian forces.
+Bobikin's vehicle was damaged, and he lost consciousness after being thrown out of it.
 Ivanov surrendered on 25 February and Bobikin surrendered ten days later.
 A YouTube interview with the two was published on 27 April, with Ivanov describing the procedures of firing BM-21 Grad shells.

 The shelling destroyed an "educational facility", without killing anyone.

+Bobikin and Ivanov were members of the 200th Separate Motor Rifle Brigade.